fortuneu27/cynomiproject/README.md

 - if you get a database sleep not found error.
 Open SQL workbench, open the connection to the sleep database you made and run the this command `CREATE database sleep`.
 Then rerun `npm start`

 ## Client
-- cd into the reac-client directory and run `npm install && npm start`
+- cd into the react-client directory and run `npm install && npm start`

 # Changes i would make: